LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

       Enter a letter and then select a country with the letter in it that you want to filter.
 Repeat this step for a couple of countries.

-6. Leave all other settings as default, and the select **Save**.
+11. Leave all other settings as default, and the select **Save**.

-7. Select **Close** to close the **Anti-spam inbound policy (Default)** pane and proceed to the next task.
+12. Select **Close** to close the **Anti-spam inbound policy (Default)** pane and proceed to the next task.

 ### Task 2 - Test Anti-spam behavior

-**Task intro**

 **Note:** in this lab exercise, you will partner with another student to exchange emails with.
-If you do not have a partner, you can exchange emails from a personal Microsoft Outlook email (@outlook.com, @Hotmail.com, @live.com, etc) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)
+If you do not have a partner, you can exchange emails from a personal Microsoft Outlook email (@Outlook.com, @Hotmail.com, @live.com, etc) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)

 1. You should still be logged into **LON-CL1** from the prior task with the **Anti-spam policies** tab open inside of Microsoft Edge; if necessary, log back into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**.

 2. You will now navigate to **Outlook on the Web**.
 On the **Anti-spam policies** page, select the **App Launcher** on the top left-hand corner of the screen and under the **Apps** header select the **Outlook** icon.

 3. You should now be back into the your **MOD Administrators** mailbox.

     In the upper left-hand corner, select **New mail**.

 4. In the message pane that appears on the right-side of the screen, enter the following information:

-    - To: type in your partners admin email address. this email address will be similar to your admin email adress (**admin@xxxxxZZZZZZ.onmicrosoft.com**) but differ slightly.
+    - To: type in your partners admin email address. this email address will be similar to your admin email address (**admin@xxxxxZZZZZZ.onmicrosoft.com**) but differ slightly.

     - Subject: leave blank

     - Message Body: Leave blank

 5. Select **Send**.